Italian Football Federation

-It organises the Italian football league and Coppa Italia.
+It manages and coordinates the Italian football league system.
 It is also responsible for appointing the management of the Italy national football team (men's), women's, and youth national football teams.
 The Italy national futsal team also belongs to the federation.

 History

 The Federation was established in Turin on 26 March 1898 as the Federazione Italiana del Football (FIF), on the initiative of a Constituent Assembly established on 15 March by Enrico D'Ovidio.
 Mario Vicary was elected the first official president of the FIF on 26 March.

 When, in 1909, it was suggested to change the Federation's name at an annual board elections held in Milan, the few teams attending, representing less than 50% of the active clubs, decided to send a postcard asking all teams to vote for the five new names discussed during the meeting.
 The new name approved was "Federazione Italiana Giuoco del Calcio" (FIGC), and since then has been the name of the Italian Football Federation.
 The debut of the Men's National Team was on 15 May 1910, at Arena Civica, wearing a white jersey where Italy defeated France 6–2.
 The following year, the blue jersey was introduced on the occasion of the match against Hungary as a tribute to the colour of the House of Savoy.

 This Italian Federation was an amateur federation respecting FIFA rules when it became a member in 1905.
 At the end of World War I, the federation had seen impressive development and several footballers were judged to be professional players and banned according to FIFA agreements.

 From 1922 to 1926, new and more severe rules were approved for keeping the "amateur" status real and effective, such as footballers' residence and transfer controls but the best players were secretly paid and moved from other provinces illegally.
 Foreigners had to live in the country to get a residence visa and a players' card.
 When, in 1926, the Italian Federation Board resigned following a very difficult referees' strike, the fascist Lando Ferretti, president of the Italian Olympic Committee (C.O.N.I.), nominated a Commission to reform all Leagues and federal rules.
-The Commission signed a document called the "Carta di Viareggio" (Rules issued in Viareggio) where football players were recognised as "non-amateurs" and able to apply for refunds for the money they had lost while playing for the football teams.
+The Commission signed a document called the Carta di Viareggio (Rules issued in Viareggio) where football players were recognised as "non-amateurs" and able to apply for refunds for the money they had lost while playing for the football teams.
 They had to sign the declaration not being professional players so that FIFA rules were respected because for FIGC; they were appearing as "amateurs" receiving just refunds.
 It was the beginning of professionalism in Italy.